 There are two avenues a coach can use to supply implicit feedback.
 They can be used independently or simultaneously.
 In both processes, the player is the centre of the process although the coach drives it:

 - Utilizing a ‘Pull’ Questioning Process: In a cooperative approach, a coach poses questions and works with the answers provided. (click here for an additional article on Coaching Styles).
 By utilizing questions, the player is guided to frame the problems, explore possibilities and empower their improvement.
 In this process, the goal is for players to provide feedback to themselves.
 (Click here for an additional article on using questions in coaching).
 Questions can channel focus, invite creativity, and cement learning.
-Through questions, the coach also gains critical insight into the player’s thoughts, knowledge, and attitudes.
+The coach also gains critical insight into the player’s thoughts, knowledge, and attitudes through questions.

-- Task-driven Coaching: In this process, the environment itself provides the feedback.
+- Task-driven Coaching: This is part of a bigger process called the ‘Constraints-led Approach’.
+In this process, the environment itself provides the feedback.
 Rather than an intellectual process, it becomes a primarily experiential process.
 Rather than a ‘teacher,’ the coach becomes a master architect who designs tasks with parameters that pose problems to solve and challenges to overcome.
 These tasks will shape technique.
 When solutions are explored in a fun way, this process is often called ‘Playful Learning.’
 To better understand how it works, I will provide an example.

 CASE STUDY EXAMPLE – TASK-DRIVEN LEARNING

 We decided to do a little experiment at the Academy.
 We noticed that, like most juniors, our players were very weak at using underspin groundstrokes (‘slicing’).
-Rather than explicitly teaching the slice (which is the way we would usually do it), we decided to follow another process.
-We would play a competitive game in every training session where the players could only slice (this would help with both the receiving slice skills and sending slice skills).
+Rather than explicitly teaching the slice (the way we usually do it), we followed another process.
+We would play a competitive game in every training session where the players could only slice (this would help with both the receiving and sending slice skills).
 The game would only last approximately 10 minutes.
 The coaches would still give technical feedback but ‘on the fly’ while players were competing.

 Soon, we noticed that slice shots were being incorporated into the players’ match-play.
-They were learning to slice short, deep, offensively, defensively, etc., by being exposed to slicing regularly.
-This was an advantage over the explicit process, which had two main glitches.
-The first issue was, even though we spent time teaching them, we typically wouldn’t see it in their match-play much.
-Second, we would teach one specific slice situation but, they still would be in the dark about many others.
+By being exposed to slicing regularly, they were learning to slice short, deep, offensively, defensively, etc. This was an advantage over the explicit process, which had two main glitches.
+The first issue was that even though we spent time teaching them, we typically wouldn’t see it in their match-play much.
+Second, we would teach one specific slice situation, but they would still be in the dark about many others.

-We were not teaching but creating an environment for them to learn the skill of slice in neutral, offensive and defensive situations.
+We were not teaching but creating an environment for them to learn the skill of slicing in neutral, offensive and defensive situations.

 When we took the experiment further, we got the same result in our recreational groups (groups that many coaches would consider not good enough or not ‘ready’ to learn slice).

 To be even more systematic, we modified the court during these various slice games to create different tasks.
 These tasks are problems players would have to solve with technical actions.
-For example, if they needed to learn attacking and defending with precision and short angle slices, they could play on a court using only the service boxes out to the doubles sidelines (a wide/short court area).
-If they needed to learn sending and receiving deep, driving slices, we could play on ½ width of the singles court but, anything shorter than the service line was out.
+For example, if they needed to learn to attack and to defend with precision and short angle slices, they could play on a court using only the service boxes out to the doubles sidelines (a wide/short court area).
+If they needed to learn sending and receiving deep, driving slices, we could play on ½ width of the singles court, but anything shorter than the service line was out.
 A wire could even be placed up across the net (air zone) for players to hit under to control the height for more ‘drive.’
-We realized that whatever type of slicing they needed to learn, we could create tasks to bring it out.
+We realized that we could create tasks to bring out whatever type of slicing they needed to learn.

 This process resulted in two big wins: